trimble-oss/openapi-spectral-rules/README.md

 #### Develop Branch

 Recently we have implemented a `develop` branch to allow for more broad testing.
-Any changes and additions will be pushed to the develop branch to allow for testing, validation and teams make changes before deploying new rule changes to the `main` branch.
+Any changes and additions will be pushed to the develop branch to allow for testing, validation and for teams to make changes before deploying new rule changes to the `main` branch.
 Access the `develop` ruleset at the following url:

 `https://raw.githubusercontent.com/trimble-oss/openapi-spectral-rules/develop/spectral.yaml`